zhyph/scrape-mediux/README.md

 - **`chromedriver_path`**: The path to the ChromeDriver executable.
 If omitted, the script will use `webdriver-manager` to automatically download and manage ChromeDriver.
 - **`retry_on_yaml_failure`**: A boolean value (`true` or `false`) to determine whether the script should retry by reloading the page if the YAML button exists but an error occurs.
 Defaults to `false`.
 - **`preferred_users`**: A list of Mediux usernames to prioritize when fetching YAML data.
 The script will search for YAML buttons from these users in the specified order and use the first one found.
 If none are found, it will use the first available YAML button.
 (CASE SENSITIVE)
+- **`excluded_users`**: A list of Mediux usernames to ignore when fetching YAML data.
+The script will not use YAML buttons from any user in this list.
+(CASE SENSITIVE)

 ## Usage (Local)